hapax/hapax.github.io/assets/qgrav.md

 In fact, this conclusion is already suggested by Einstein's *classical* theory of gravity, general relativity.
 In Newtonian gravity, spacetime is a sort of fixed arena where objects float around and exert forces on each other.
-Gravity is just another force.
+In this picture, gravity is just another force.
 Einstein's profound realization was that gravity isn't a real force at all!
 Rather, *gravity is the shape of space*, and *space is shaped by matter.*